 to make construction simpler and more transparent

 OpenSpace is built for speed on a foundation of computer vision, AI and data visualization.
 OpenSpace is the leader in tap-and-go passive video capture and automatic photo mapping.
-In just 18 months, our customers have captured over half a billion square feet of active construction projects, proving the speed and simplicity of our solution.
+In just 24 months, our customers have captured over 1.5 billion square feet of active construction projects, proving the speed and simplicity of our solution.
 And with the introduction of OpenSpace ClearSight, we are pioneering a new class of AI tools that will leverage those images to provide unprecedented insight into project status and progression.

 The technology behind OpenSpace—which is similar to the perception and navigation systems in self-driving cars—is the culmination of nearly two decades of combined research and development, which started with the founders’ work at MIT.
 Our team of MIT, CalTech, Stanford and Berkeley alumni is focused on developing algorithms specifically for the construction industry.

 OpenSpace’s proprietary and patent-pending Vision Engine is the core of the first fully automated reality capture system.
 OpenSpace lets builders and owners capture 360 video and photos without any manual input in a fraction of the time of other tools.
 And the Vision Engine is always learning—the more you walk, the faster and more accurate it gets.